michalkielan/PassDictionaryGenerator/README.md

 ./pass-dict --words=words.txt --characters=5
 ```

-Then you will see the output file with pair of five log passphrase and word
+Then you will see the output file with pair of five long passphrase and word

 ## Building